Yu-TingLee/quantum-option-critic/README.md

 ```

 ## Run all experiments
 **WARNING:** `run.sh` executes sequentially for simplicity.
-We highly recommend parallelizing these runs, or execution may take months to complete.
+We highly recommend parallelizing these run.

 ```sh
 bash run.sh